What IS yoga?

 My Vinyasa classes have elements of stretching, strengthening, cardio, balance, and rest, so you'll get it all!
 Typically we start with a seated breathing exercise, followed by a warm-up, then the majority of our time is spent flowing through yoga sequences and poses.
 We close with a cool-down, a final relaxation (called savasana), and finally seated breathing again.

-I plan each class to achieve certain effects, such as strengthening a particular part of the body, developing a specific type of balance, raising the heart rate, etc. Every class is different, to ensure students' progress and variety, though there are some constants you'll learn to expect.
+Every class is different, to ensure students' progress and variety, though there are some constants you'll learn to expect.
 I also offer options for the movements, to ensure all students feel great, regardless of experience or ability.

 The focus is always on moving how it feels good to move, fueled by the breath.
 And the goal is to leave feeling happier, lighter, calmer, and more focused, so you can give and do more of what matters to you.